manminderk42-hash/Induction-Programme-/README.md

 Today was the first lecture of Maths which was taken by Pragya mam she gave the information about marking scheme and syllabus.
 She also started the syllabus.
 ## 10:30 to 11:30
 It was lecture of chemistry by Amandeep Mam.
 She told about her studying techniques and the syllabus which we are going study.
+## 12:30 to 1:30
+This was our BEEE lecture and in this we studied resistance in series and parallel and also we were introduced with the network terminology.
+## 1:30 to 2:30
+English is the subject which we are going to acknowledge from Parneet mam and she gave her introduction and asked for the activity which we also participated in the class.
+## 2:30 to 3:30
+This was the time for our maths tutorial in which we practiced sums.